paketo-buildpacks/node-engine/README.md

-# Node Engine Cloud Native Buildpack
+# Paketo Buildpack for Node Engine

 The Node Engine CNB provides the Node binary distribution.
 The buildpack installs the Node binary distribution onto the `$PATH` which makes it available